elcoche71/create/README.md

 ***Beocreate Connect*** is a new companion application (for Mac + Windows) that automatically and instantly discovers all Beocreate 2 sound systems on the network, without typing a single IP address.

-Beocreate 2 is bundled with [HiFiBerryOS](https://github.com/hifiberry/hifiberry-os) as its official user interface.
-On systems that use other HiFiBerry sound cards, the user interface carries HiFiBerry branding.
+Beocreate 2 is bundled with [ausionOS](https://github.com/ausion/ausion-os) as its official user interface.
+On systems that use other ausion sound cards, the user interface carries ausion branding.

 ## Main Features

-- A flexible front-end for Beocreate 4-Channel Amplifier and other HiFiBerry sound cards.
+- A flexible front-end for Beocreate 4-Channel Amplifier and other ausion sound cards.
 - Upcycle vintage Bang & Olufsen speakers or build your own, custom sound system.
 - Beautifully crafted, responsive, browser-based user interface that works within the local network.
 Dark mode is supported.
 - See what's playing, control playback and volume.
-- Supports multiple sources/streaming protocols that can be set up in one place (powered by [HiFiBerry AudioControl](https://github.com/hifiberry/audiocontrol2)).
+- Supports multiple sources/streaming protocols that can be set up in one place (powered by [ausion AudioControl](https://github.com/ausion/audiocontrol2)).
 - Speaker presets designed by Bang & Olufsen acousticians specifically for select loudspeaker models.
 - Quickly customise the sound with Beosonic and listening modes.
 - Parametric equaliser for general sound design and each output channel – ideal for crossovers and tuning custom loudspeakers.